Exit Times for a Discrete Markov Additive Process: Introduction

-A natural generalisation of the above processes are the broad family of Markov Additive Processes (MAPs), which incorporate an externally influencing Markov environment which provides greater flexibility in terms of the characteristics of the underlying process, including its jumps arrivals and their severity distributions, see \cite{ASM} (Chapter XI).
-In an attempt to extend the theoretical framework underpinning that of the continuous-time L\'evy processes, the existence of multidimensional scale functions, known as `scale matrices', was first discussed in \cite{KYPAL} and were used to derive fluctuation identities and first passage results for continuous-time MAPs. \cite{IVAN1} extended the initial findings of \cite{KYPAL} by providing the probabilistic construction of the scale matrices, identifying its transform and considering an extensive study of exit problems including one-sided and two-sided exits, as well as exits for reflected processes via implementation of the occupation density formula.
+A natural generalisation of the above processes are the broad family of Markov Additive Processes (MAPs), which incorporate an externally influencing Markov environment, providing greater flexibility to the characteristics of the underlying process in terms of its claim frequency and severity distributions, see \cite{ASM} (Chapter XI).
+Within this generalised framework, the existence of multidimensional scale functions, known as `scale matrices', was first discussed in \cite{KYPAL} and were used to derive fluctuation identities and first passage results for continuous-time MAPs. \cite{IVAN1} extended the initial findings of \cite{KYPAL} by providing the probabilistic construction of the scale matrices, identifying their transforms and considering an extensive study of exit problems including one-sided and two-sided exits, as well as exits for reflected processes via implementation of the occupation density formula.
 Further studies on MAPs and their exit/passage times can be found in \cite{BIKM}, \cite{BR}, \cite{DM}, among others.
-More recently, \cite{IVAN4}, compare and discuss known results for the fully continuous (time and space) MAP with continuous-time MAPs with lattice support and provide the analogous theory for this discrete-space set-up.
-It is worth noting that the authors do provide and discuss some of the corresponding results for the fully-discrete (time and space) MAP model, however, only a limited number of results are stated and a variety of important steps and proofs were omitted.
-On the other hand, \cite{AV1} consider the connection between the fully continuous spectrally negative L\'evy processes and their discrete random walk equivalent, in the absence of the external Markovian environment (scalar case), determining exit problems and other fluctuation identities in terms of `discrete scale functions'.
+More recently, \cite{IVAN4}, derive and compare results for continuous-time MAPs with lattice (discrete-space) and non-lattice support.
+It is worth noting here that the authors in this work do discuss some of the corresponding results for the fully-discrete (time and space) MAP model considered in this paper, however, only a limited number of results are stated and a variety of important steps and proofs were omitted.